Anne Livingstone, Countess of Eglinton: Portraits and jewels

-When Anne Livingstone returned to Scotland in July 1607, Anna of Denmark gave her a pearl and other jewels to hang from a pendant, a gold necklace chain of gold elements set with pearls, rubies and diamonds, "green snakes" and "S" shaped pieces, and a gold jewel showing the "Annunciation of our Lady" with diamonds and rubies.
+When Anne Livingstone returned to Scotland in July 1607, Anna of Denmark gave her a pearl and other jewels to hang from a pendant, a gold necklace chain of gold elements set with pearls, rubies and diamonds, "green snakes" and S-shaped pieces, and a gold jewel showing the "Annunciation of our Lady" with diamonds and rubies.

+The feather

 Another jewel given to Anne Livingstone in August 1607, supplied by the goldsmith William Gosson, cost the king £400.

-The Countess left a great jewel containing fourteen diamonds and five pendant triangle diamonds to her son Hugh Montgomerie, 7th Earl of Eglinton.
+In August 1614, when the Countess of Livingstone was preparing for the christening of one her children, Isabella Seton, Countess of Perth, wrote to her, saying that she was organising the return of a feather jewel to her.
+The Countess of Eglinton left a great jewel containing fourteen diamonds and five pendant triangle diamonds to her son Hugh Montgomerie, 7th Earl of Eglinton.
+Designs for feather jewels or aigrettes at the period are associated with the goldsmith Arnold Lulls.

+The locket

 A portrait of a young woman c.
 1610 in the private Seafield collection labelled "Lady Livingston" may be her.
 In the portrait "Lady Livingston" wears a miniature of Anne of Denmark, and this may be a locket and miniature now in the Fitzwilliam Museum which came from the Eglinton collection.
 The jewelled locket may have been made by George Heriot in 1610, and the miniature in the studio of Nicholas Hilliard.
+A sketch for the monograms or ciphers ("CAR" and "ASR") corresponding to the jewel survives in Heriot's papers held by the National Records of Scotland.
 The Fitzwilliam miniature case has two monograms, one set with diamonds and the other in enamel, with the closed "S", the "s fermé" or "fermesse", a symbol used in correspondence of the period as a mark of affection.
 Anne Livingstone used the closed "S" in her letter to Elizabeth, Mrs Murray.
 The "S" may also allude to Anne of Denmark's mother, Sophie of Mecklenburg-Güstrow.

 Other women in the entourage of Anne of Denmark had their portraits made including jewelled tablets or lockets with an "A", "AR" or "R" for "Anna Regina", including Margaret Hay, Countess of Dunfermline, and Elizabeth Grey, Countess of Kent.

 In her portrait she has a diamond jewel in her hair, possibly the "great jewel containing fourteen great diamonds with five pendant triangle diamonds" which she bequeathed to her son Hugh.